Cycling Routes in and around Nice

-The French city of Nice is a fantastic place to base yourself for a cycling holiday.
-There are a number of different types of rides available which cater to all fitness levels.
-To help you choose a ride which is right for you we have mapped out several cycling routes in Nice.
+The city of Nice is a fantastic place to base yourself for a cycling holiday in France.
+There are a number of different types of rides available that cater to all fitness levels.
+To help you choose a ride that is right for you we have mapped out several cycling routes in Nice.
 You can choose to cycle along the stunning French Riviera coastline and take in the beaches along the way from Nice to Cannes.
 Another popular route is the ride from Nice to Monaco.
 This ride hugs the coastline and takes in spectacular views of the Mediterranean.
-There are also some challenging rides taking in some of the most famous climbs in the area including the Col d’Eze, Col de la Madone and Col du Turini.
+There are also some challenging rides taking in some of the most famous climbs in the area including the Col d’Eze, Col de la Madone, and Col du Turini.

 Used multiple times in both the Tour de France as well as Paris Nice, this short climb offers us some stunning views back to the Mediterranean Sea.

 Image courtesy of: Gilbert Bochenek / CC BY-SA (https://creativecommons.org/licenses/by-sa/4.0)

 Col de Braus & Col de Turini

 This route includes climbs of the Col de Castillon, Col de Turini and Col de Braus.
 A stunning ride with hairpins galore.